Commissar (film)

+Commissar (Note: (Комиссар); Also called "The Commissar" in English) is a 1967 Soviet film directed by Aleksandr Askoldov.
+The film stars Nonna Mordyukova as Klavdiya Vavilova, a commissar in the Russian Civil War, who falls pregnant and is made to live with the family of a poor Jewish blacksmith (Rolan Bykov).

+Commissar was the first and only film made by Askoldov.
+He based the film on In the Town of Berdychev, a short story by Vasily Grossman, as well as Isaac Babel's story cycle Red Cavalry.
+Upon its release, it was banned for 21 years, and only released fully in 1988.
+It won several awards.

 Plot

-During the Russian Civil War (1918–1922), a female commissar of the Red Army cavalry Klavdia Vavilova (Nonna Mordyukova) finds herself pregnant.
-Until her child is born, she is forced to stay with the family of a poor Jewish blacksmith Yefim Magazannik (Rolan Bykov), his wife, mother-in-law, and six children.
-At first, both the Magazannik family and "Madame Vavilova", as they call her, are not enthusiastic about living under one roof, but soon they share their rationed food, make her civilian clothes, and help her with the delivery of her newborn son.
+Around 1920 or 1921, a female commissar of the Red Army cavalry, Klavdiya Vavilova, oversees the execution of a soldier, Emelin, for desertion.
+Later, she discovers that she is pregnant from her lover, Kirill.
+Until her child is born, she is forced to stay with the family of a poor Jewish blacksmith named Yefim Magazannik, his wife Maria, mother-in-law and six children.
+At first, both the Magazannik family and Vavilova are not enthusiastic about living under one roof, but soon the Magazanniks share their rationed food, make her civilian clothes, and help her with the delivery of her newborn son, named Kirill after his father.
 Vavilova seemingly embraces motherhood, civilian life, and new friends.

 Meanwhile, the frontline advances closer to the town and the Jews expect a pogrom by the White Army as the Red Army retreats.
-Vavilova attempts to console them with a Communist dream: "One day people will work in peace and harmony", but the dream is interrupted with a vision of the fate of the Jews in the coming world war.
-She rushes to the front to rejoin her army regiment, leaving her newborn behind.
+Vavilova hides with the Magazanniks in their basement as the White Army approaches.
+Yefim begins to dance with his children; Vavilova, watching them, has a vision of the fate of the Jews in Holocaust.
+She rushes to the front to rejoin her army regiment, leaving her newborn with the Magazanniks.